Part 2: Introduction to Color Proofing: Uploading the Stratasys Color Profile

-Stratasys_J750_Vivid_1mm is the most recent color profile optimized for all the vivid resins.
+Stratasys_J8_7xx_VeroUltraWhite_HT3_VividCMYK.icc is the most recent color profile optimized for all the vivid resins and the new Vero Ultra White / Black resins.
 If you do not yet have Vero vivid cyan (or any vivids), then use the appropriate profile for the resins you have.

 -For Vero non vivid colors use:

 Step 3: Finding the profile in Adobe Photoshop

 Now we will apply the color profile in Adobe Photoshop®:

 2. Select View > Proof Setup > Custom….

 3. When the following dialog box appears, select the desired Stratasys profile from the Device to Simulate drop down menu.

 Also, ensure that you have:

 Our next tutorial will demonstrate how to use the Stratasys profile to simulate a printed part's final color in Adobe Photoshop®.
 As well as how to make adjustments if required.